 The 10680NAT Graduate Diploma of Diagnostic Medical Ultrasound (General Discipline) is a nationally accredited course in diagnostic ultrasound.
 It specifically addresses the needs of the student Sonographer to obtain practical and theoretical ultrasound scanning skills prior to entering the clinical workplace.

-The course is delivered at our campus as well as at a variety of clinical ultrasound sites.
+The course is delivered at our campus at St Leonards as well as at a variety of clinical ultrasound sites.

-AIHE will allocate students to an appropriate clinical site to ensure they receive a comprehensive exposure to a variety of general ultrasound imaging studies.
+AIHE will allocate students to one or more appropriate clinical sites to ensure they receive a comprehensive exposure to a variety of general ultrasound imaging studies.

 As students’ progress through the course the number of hours allocated to the clinical workplace increases significantly so that they can consolidate their theoretical knowledge through real workplace clinical placement.

-.
-Bachelor Degree in Medical Imaging Science (Radiography or Nuclear Medicine).
+1. Bachelor Degree in Medical Imaging Science (Radiography or Nuclear Medicine). or

 4. Advanced Diploma, Diploma, or higher level vocational certificate in the field of Medical Imaging.

-5. Relevant work experience and the potential to undertake work at this level.
-Applicants must be registered to practise with the ASAR.
+a) Relevant work experience in a health related field - and the potential to undertake work at this level.

-A pre-requisite prior to course commencement is the completion of HLTAID003 Provide First Aid.
-It is also a requirement to have a valid working with children check, a police check and current immunization.
+b) A pre-requisite prior to course commencement is the completion of HLTAID003 Provide First Aid.

 Units of Competency

-All six units of competency are overarching core units (compulsory units).
-The course is taught and assessed in a holistic manner to produce well rounded work ready sonographers who can transpose every aspect of the essential skills and knowledge within each unit of competency to a variety of ultrasound examinations.
+All six core units are compulsory.
+The course is taught and assessed in a holistic manner to produce well rounded & work ready sonographers.

 Prepare for a diagnostic medical ultrasound procedure